 - You only need Low Volume Mixed campaigns

-- For political campaign, you may be required to request a political vetting
+- For political campaign, brands must be created as "Non-Profit" and you may be required to request a political vetting

 The following countries are part of TCR's "optimised approval list".
 This means that companies originating from those countries can benefit from automated VAT identification.
 For any other country, TCR recommends using the primary corporation registration number or tax ID number for the country, and vetting will likely be required.

 |United Arab Emirates||AE|